 The second factor he saw as causing investment was, as we have already seen, the expectation of entrepreneurs about future prospects.
 But 'the outstanding fact is the extreme precariousness of the basis of our knowledge on which the estimates of prospective yield have to be made'.
 [90] Since the success of any one entrepreneur's investment depended on the willingness of other entrepreneurs to provide a market for goods by investing themselves, what came to determine overall investment was not its real efficiency, but the crowd psychology, 'the average preferences of the competitors as a whole'.
-'Investment based on genuine long term expectation is so difficult today as to be scarcely practicable'.
 [91] Here again, however, Keynes implied government could quite easily come to the rescue, since 'then the state ... is in a position to calculate the marginal efficiency of capital goods on the long view and on the basis of general social advantage, taking an ever greater responsibility for directly organising investment'.
 [92]